Former Governor Rick Snyder expected to be charged in connection with Flint water crisis

 The news comes years after multiple probes were launched into the government's role in the crisis.
 Thousands of lawsuits were filed against the city and state after a local medical center found that most children in the city had over 50% more lead in their systems than their peers, a devastating figure that could be traced directly to the Flint water source.

 Residents became alarmed when brown, foul smelling water began pouring from their taps.
-But Flint officials assured them that the water was safe, a lie that physicians estimate exposed over 14,000 children in Flint to lead.
+Flint officials assured them that the water was safe, but one physician estimates over 14,000 children in Flint were exposed to lead.
 Snyder only declared a state of emergency in January of 2016, after federal officials announced their own investigation.

 "Let me be blunt, this was a failure of government at all levels," Snyder said during a 2016 Congressional hearing.
 "Local, state and federal officials — we all failed the families of Flint."